c6supper/capicxx-fdbus-tools/README.md

 _COREPATH_ is the directory, that contains the target definition folder: `org.genivi.commonapi.fdbus.target`.

 After the successful build you will find the commond-line generators archived in `org.genivi.commonapi.fdbus.cli.product/target/products/commonapi_fdbus_generator.zip` and the update-sites in `org.genivi.commonapi.fdbus.updatesite/target`.

+> [!NOTE]
+> After a successfully built, use maven offline mode which should be a "-o" switch. [p2 issue](https://stackoverflow.com/questions/10085485/disable-fetching-of-p2-repository-indexes).

+> [!NOTE]
+> The "CommonAPI-Tools" actually stands for "capicxx-core-tools".